sionpixley/PolyNode/README.md

 #### autoUpdate

-This field is a `bool` that configures if PolyNode's auto updater should run or not.
+This field is a `bool` that configures if PolyNode's auto updater should run.
 Default value is `true`.

 #### nodeMirror